 One in 100 is substantial, but it is also an average that does not hold evenly across all populations.
 One in 54 men is incarcerated compared to 1 in 265 women.
 Looking just at men, we see that 1 in 106 white men is behind bars, compared to 1 in 36 Hispanic men and 1 in 15 African American men.
 When we consider young African American men (ages 20-34), the ratio lowers further to 1 in 9.
 In fact, young, male African American high school dropouts have higher odds of being in jail than being employed.
 As these numbers make clear, incarceration is heavily concentrated among men, particularly young men of color.

 There is also an intergenerational component at work.
-Forty-six percent of jail inmates have a family member who was incarcerated.
+Forty-six percent of people in jail have a family member who was incarcerated.
 On any given day, 1 in 28 children has a parent behind bars.
 Again, communities of color are most acutely affected; 1 in 9 African American children has an incarcerated parent.
 One recent study estimates that 25 percent of African Americans born after 1990 will witness their father being sent to prison before their 14th birthday.

 Incarceration is also a geographically concentrated phenomenon.
 A large number of prisoners come from — and return to — a relatively small number of already disadvantaged neighborhoods.
 In many neighborhoods around the country, incarceration is no longer an unusual occurrence but a commonplace experience, especially for young men of color.

 Incarcerated Populations Face a Broad Set of Challenges

 The corrections population consists largely of men who have for many years exhibited a consistent pattern of criminal involvement, a lack of attachment to mainstream institutions of social integration and a multiplicity of interconnected problems.
 Among jail inmates:

 - Sixty-eight percent meet the criteria for substance abuse or dependence.